BlazeFTL/Morphe-Portal-Patches-New/README.md

 Use Along Morphe Patches For YouTube Otherwise Only Using These Patches May Crash The App

+This repo is Portal-scoped: it only holds patches for apps that run on Meta Portal.

 ## ❓ About

 Forces YouTube / YouTube Music to run at a higher display density on low-DPI devices like Meta